DRKWang/Efficient-geometric-data-structures/README.md

 ## RealSet_rtree Class

-To get access to `RealSet_rtree` class in Sage, please do as follows.
+To get access to `RealSet_rtree` class in sage, please do as follows.

 1. Install sage from source.